 - Bunny Pop Fidget – One of those small, random toys that provides lot of entertainment!

-- Easter/spring pajamas – I bought the bunny pajamas.
-Of course I bought a matching set for our 9 month old too – linked under the baby section below.
-They are so adorable, I gave these to the boys early to enjoy through the spring!
+- Easter/spring pajamas – I love buying matching spring/Easter pajamas for my little ones.
+They are so adorable, I give these to the boys early to enjoy through the spring!
 Jackson loved the bunny pj’s so much he didn’t want to take them off!

 - Paw Patrol Easter book – if your toddler loves Paw Patrol as much as mine!